brgillis/SHE_Validation/doc/PSF_SED_Validation-THIS_TEST_NEEDS_REVIEW-DO_NOT_IMPLEMENT.md

 Requirements Chain:

 ## Validation Test: T-SHE-000002-PSF-lambda
-Estimate PSF model residuals at star positions and compare with suitable expected distribution (eg chi^2) with eg KL test (ANT: should this be KS-test?)
+Estimate PSF model residuals at star positions and compare with suitable expected distribution (e.g. chi^2) with e.g. KL test (ANT: should this be KS-test?)

 This test is defined in the WL Validation doc in VAL-WL-SHE-0020.

 ## Rational:
-Ensures that the object PSF model model captures the correct wavelength dependence for stars.
+Ensures that the object PSF model captures the correct wavelength dependence for stars.

 ## Test Cases:
 ### TC-SHE-100003-PSF-lambda-ell